-Long time ago I read this really good article about how do better and more creative designs, now I want to share with us, enjoy it¡
+Long-time ago I read this really good article about how to do better and more creative designs, now I want to share with us, enjoy it¡

 Great ideas can stem from using themes and metaphors.
 Basing a site design around the idea of a school, for example, can open up a whole avenue of ideas.
 A great design works because the theme houses and conveys the content seamlessly.

 It always helps to throw ideas around with a colleague or friend (as long as he knows what he’s doing).
 Try to have a couple of short sessions of brainstorming rather than one massive one as ideas can quickly go cold.

 Sometimes it’s best to just have a break.
 Leaving the computer can seem like going on holiday in rush hour, but it usually helps if you just take a 10 minute break and get some fresh air.
 If you can’t do that, try listening to some music, or taking your jumper off.